DesyncTheThird/corne-keymap/readme.md

 ### Right:
 - Default layer and layer stack display;
 - `Menu` key on [`Utility` layer](#utility) swaps layer stack to layout display;
-- Clock — time is set manually using keys on `Utility` layer and doesn't require software on host (persists through sleep events);
+- Clock: time is synced from host computer while raw HID is connected -- otherwise time can be set manually using keys on `Utility` layer;
 - Custom locking key, modifier, and mute state indicators.
 - `OLED Static` key on `Utility` layer swaps both OLEDs to static images.